Top Republican Invites Scorn For Saying ‘It’s Awfully Tough’ For Ivanka To Comply With Email Standards

 It appears House Judiciary Committee Chairman Bob Goodlatte is intent on appeasing Donald Trump, even at the cost of sounding wholly hypocritical.

-Goodlatte has invited social media’s scorn for saying that it is not right to expect Ivanka Trump to be compliant with government’s email procedures because she wasn’t a government employee before her father became America’s president.
+Goodlatte has invited social media’s scorn for saying that it is not right to expect Ivanka Trump to be compliant with the government’s email procedures because she wasn’t a government employee before her father became America’s president.
 As the Inquisitr reported last week, Ivanka has found herself at the receiving end of an investigation attempt by House Democrats who accuse her of using a private email address to carry out government activities.
-Right before Thanksgiving, president Trump defended his daughter’s actions and deflected from the accusations by instead focusing on Hillary Clinton’s past email troubles.
+Right before Thanksgiving, President Trump defended his daughter’s actions and deflected from the accusations by instead focusing on Hillary Clinton’s past email troubles.

-And now Goodlatte, appearing keen to toe the president’s line, said that “it’s awfully tough” for Ivanka to follow the procedures, according to the Hill.
+And now Goodlatte, appearing keen to tow the president’s line, said that “it’s awfully tough” for Ivanka to follow the procedures, according to the Hill.

 “When things like this come up, it’s important people understand, they need to make sure they’re doing what they can,” he said during an appearance on CNN Monday night, before adding that it would be difficult for Ivanka to understand everything so soon.